octodns/octodns-spf/README.md

   ...
 ```

-If instead you prefer to just utilize the SpfDnsLookupProcessor stand alone on records configured in other ways you can do so by enabling the processor.
+If instead you prefer to just utilize the SpfDnsLookupProcessor stand alone on
+records configured in other ways you can do so by enabling the processor.
+Alternatively the processor could be configured in the manager's global
+processors list.

 ```yaml
 processors: